 Jellaine Sison: Executive Assistant providing administrative support to the team.

-To pitch to The Artemis Fund, founders should visit their pitch page on the fund's website.
-It is recommended to include a comprehensive deck that outlines the business model, market analysis, and the impact of the startup.
-The fund prefers warm introductions but also accepts direct applications through their online portal.
-Response times may vary, but founders can expect to hear back within a few weeks.
+To pitch The Artemis Fund, founders should visit their dedicated pitch page on the fund's website.
+It is essential to include a comprehensive deck that outlines the business model, market opportunity, and team qualifications.
+The fund prefers clear and concise presentations that highlight the unique aspects of the startup.

 The Artemis Fund runs a Venture Fellows program designed to cultivate the next generation of diverse talent in venture capital.
-This program offers internships for students from various universities, focusing on developing skills and networks within the industry.
-Interested candidates can apply through the fund's website for consideration.
+This program offers internships for students from various universities, providing them with hands-on experience and opportunities to develop skills in the industry.

-Additionally, The Artemis Fund has launched its Venture Fellows program, aimed at cultivating diverse talent in venture capital.
-This initiative includes internships for students from various universities, providing them with valuable industry experience.
+The fund has also been active in promoting its Venture Fellows program, which aims to cultivate diverse talent in venture capital.
+This initiative includes internships for students from various universities, focusing on developing skills and networks in the industry.

-What are the investment criteria for The Artemis Fund?
+What are The Artemis Fund's investment criteria?

 How can I apply or pitch to The Artemis Fund?